The Official Success Guide for The Great Canadian Giving Challenge

 [Salutation and Footer]

-Learn how to re-engage lapsed donors with this article.
+Learn how to re-engage lapsed donors.

 You may prefer to ease them in with information they can explore independently.
 Give your donor base opportunities to get involved beyond donating, ask them to share your campaign with their communities, or support you on social media.